adap/flower/doc/source/tutorial-quickstart-pytorch.rst

 With both :code:`ClientApps` and :code:`ServerApp` ready, we can now run everything and see federated learning in action.
 First, we run the :code:`flower-superlink` command in one terminal to start the infrastructure.
 This step only needs to be run once.

-.. admonition:: Important
+.. admonition:: Note
-    :class: important
+    :class: note

     In this example, the :code:`--insecure` command line argument starts Flower without HTTPS and is only used for prototyping.
-To start with HTTPS, use the argument :code:`--certificates` and pass the appropriate certificates.
+To run with HTTPS, we instead use the argument :code:`--certificates` and pass the paths to the certificates.
+Please refer to `Flower CLI reference <ref-api-cli.html>`_ for implementation details.

 .. code-block:: shell

     $ flower-superlink --insecure

 FL systems usually have a server and multiple clients.
 We therefore need to start multiple `SuperNode`s, one for each client, respectively.
-Open a new terminal and start the first `SuperNode` using the :code:`flower-client-app` command.
+First, we open a new terminal and start the first `SuperNode` using the :code:`flower-client-app` command.

 .. code-block:: shell